How to fix WordPress page updates not working

 Common Symptoms of WordPress page updates not working

 It’s a very common problem with designers and developers or even basic users that the changes or edits they commit to the WordPress site, are not visible immediately.
-Here at Templatetoaster WordPress website builder, Some common situations are enlisted below that are encountered by most of the users:
+Here at Templatetoaster WordPress theme builder, Some common situations are enlisted below that are encountered by most of the users:

 - WordPress Homepage not updating: The most common problem is when you publish a new blog post, you can view it from WordPress admin area.
 But, you can’t see it from the frontend on the main page.